Using K&W Block Seal

 - Your radiator system is now empty of water but you need to ensure there is not anti-freeze compounds left in the system.
 Refill your radiator again and let the engine run for a few minutes.
 This clears out the remaining anti-freeze liquid from the system.

-- The point is to ensure that the radiator water has a clear color that is devoid of any anti-freeze compounds.
+- The point is to ensure the radiator water has a clear color devoid of anti-freeze compounds.

-- Before, pouring the contents of K&W to your engine block, you may want to disable the fuel injection to cylinders that were contaminated with a whitish substance.
+- Before pouring the contents of K&W to your engine block, you may want to disable the fuel injection to cylinders contaminated with a whitish substance.

 - Shake the K&W block seal well, and mix it with three quartz of warm water.
 The mixture is then added to the radiator, top off the remainder with some water.